malavrana1/StockSim/README.md

 **What you need:** Just Node.js installed.
 No API keys needed - everything works out of the box using free APIs.

-## How to Use

-1. Sign up or login
-2. Browse stocks from the dropdown
-3. Enter your investment amount, purchase price, and target price
-4. See your potential profit/loss instantly
-5. Save calculations to load them back later
-6. Add stocks to your watchlist
-7. Check out the latest stock news

 ## Tech Stack

 **Frontend:** Vue 3, Pinia, Bootstrap, Socket.io